Amisfield House: History

 Previously known as Newmills, under that name in the 17th century, the previous estate was the site of the murder of Sir James Stanfield, whose family had come to Scotland after the Union of 1606.
 In November 1687 Sir James was found dead in the pond on the estate.
-At first thought to have been drowned an autopsy in a local church by Edinburgh surgeons showed that he had been strangled.
-As the family prepared to re-bury the corpse his nephew Philip Stanfield handled the corpse and was aghast when the body spilt blood onto both hands.
-In those days of witchcraft this was interpreted as a sign of guilt.
+At first thought to have been drowned, an autopsy in a local church by Edinburgh surgeons showed that he had been strangled.
+As the family prepared to re-bury the corpse, his nephew Philip Stanfield handled the corpse, and was aghast when the body spilt blood onto both his hands.
+In those days of widespread belief in witchcraft, this was interpreted as a sign of guilt.
 Philip was put on trial at the High Court in Edinburgh on 7 February 1688.
 Despite any clear evidence he was found guilty.
+His execution by hanging, and failing that by strangulation, was extremely grisly, and his corpse was publicly displayed and abused.

-The land was later purchased by Lady Anne Douglas and she changed the name of Newmilns to Amisfield after her ancestral home Amisfield Tower in Dumfriesshire.
+The land was later purchased by Lady Anne Douglas, and she changed the name of Newmilns to Amisfield after her ancestral home Amisfield Tower in Dumfriesshire.
 An original (smaller) estate house was built on the East Lothian estate, east of Haddington, around 1700.

 The 18th century house was the creation of Francis Charteris, second son of James Wemyss, 5th Earl of Wemyss.
 The family became estranged from much of Scottish society when his elder brother, David, Lord Elcho chose to back the Jacobite cause, and Bonnie Prince Charlie and, as a result of the Jacobite defeat at the Battle of Culloden in 1746 David was ineligible to inherit the estate and on the death of the 6th Earl in 1756 Francis was instead the heir.
 Having done a "Grand Tour" of Europe, he chose to rebuild the old house at Amisfield in the Palladian style.
 He commissioned the English architect Isaac Ware to design the house, due to his skill in the Palladian style.
 It faced north onto the River Tyne but had a formal south frontage facing the garden and broader estate.
 The walled garden (with cylindrical corner towers) was created in 1758 by John Henderson.